Minimal nondegenerate extensions: Proof of the Main Theorem

 \end{lemma} \begin{proof} Let $v \boxtimes \id_M : M \to C \boxtimes M$ denote the unique simple $1$-morphism.
 Recall from Example~\ref{ex:computationofeta} that $\eta(v \boxtimes \id_M): \eta(M) \to \eta(C \boxtimes M)$ is a $2$-isomorphism.
 Choose $1$-isomorphisms $r:M \to {}^\vee M $ and $s:C\boxtimes M \to {}^\vee(C\boxtimes M) $.
 The $1$-morphisms $s \circ (v\boxtimes \id_M)$ and $ \left({}^*{}^\vee(v\boxtimes \id_M)\right) \circ r$ are isomorphic since they are both simple (being the composite of an invertible $1$-morphism and a simple $1$-morphism) and $\Hom(M, {}^\vee(C\boxtimes M)) \cong \Vec$.
 Hence, it follows from functoriality of $\eta(-)$ and naturality of $\fl$ that the following diagram commutes:

 As both $\Inv(\cS\text{ or } \cT, M)$ and $\Inv(\cS\text{ or }\cT, C\boxtimes M)$ are independent of the chosen self-duality, the assertion follows. \end{proof}

 \begin{corollary} $\cS$ and $\cT$ are inequivalent as braided fusion 2-categories.
 Each one admits an automorphism exchanging $M$ with $C \boxtimes M$. \end{corollary} \begin{proof} An equivalence $\cS \simeq \cT$ would have to take $M \in \cS$ to a magnetic simple object in~$\cT$, but this would contradict the calculations in Example~\ref{eg:inv}.
 To see that $\cS$ and $\cT$ admit automorphisms exchanging $M$ and $C\boxtimes M$, suppose that one were to run the proof of Theorem~\ref{thm:SandT} starting with $\cS$ or $\cT$ but selecting $C \boxtimes M$ in place of $M$.
-One would find a linearization description making the category equivalent to either $\cS$ or $\cT$, but since $\cS \simeq \cT$ is impossible, one would have to construct equivalences $\cS \simeq \cS$ and $\cT \simeq \cT$ exchanging the two magnetic simple objects. \end{proof}

-A different proof of Corollary~\ref{cor:SneqT} is given in \cite{2011.11165}.
+One would find a linearization description making the category equivalent to either $\cS$ or $\cT$, but since $\cS \simeq \cT$ is impossible, one would have to construct equivalences $\cS \simeq \cS$ and $\cT \simeq \cT$ exchanging the two magnetic simple objects. \end{proof} Note that Corollary~\ref{cor:SneqT}, and in particular the existence of an automorphism exchanging $M$ and $C\boxtimes M$, implies Lemma~\ref{lem:invariantsSandT}.
+A different proof of Corollary~\ref{cor:SneqT} (and hence also of Lemma~\ref{lem:invariantsSandT}) is given in \cite{2011.11165}.
 Using higher Morita categories, that paper furthermore classifies the automorphisms of $\cS$ and $\cT$: each has a $\bZ_{16}$ worth of automorphisms (matching the $\bZ_{16}$ studied in \cite{foldway}), and the odd elements in $\bZ_{16}$ (corresponding to the Ising categories) are the ones exchanging $M$ with $C \boxtimes M$.

 Of course, by Example~\ref{ex:computationofeta} both $\eta(M)$ and $\eta(C \boxtimes M)$ are trivial, in which case our invariant reduces to the following simpler variant:

 \begin{definition} Given an object $X$ in a braided fusion $2$-category $\cC$ equipped with a self-duality $r: X\to {}^\vee X$, we define $\underline{\eta}(X)$ to be the vector space $ \Hom_{\Omega\cC}(\eta(X), I)$ and define $\underline{\Inv}(X, r) \in \bk$ to be the linear trace of the automorphism $\underline{\eta}(r)\cdot \underline{\fl}_X: \underline{\eta}(X) \to \underline{\eta}(X)$, where $\underline{\eta}(r) = (-) \cdot \eta(r) : \underline{\eta}({}^\vee X) \to \underline{\eta}(X) $ and $\underline{\fl}_X = (-) \cdot \fl_X: \underline{\eta}(X) \to \underline{\eta}({}^\vee X) $.\end{definition}